 Because punitive damages paid to the injured person are intended to punish the defendant for their reckless and/or negligent conduct, such monies are not considered compensatory, whereas those for medical expenses, rehabilitation, and lost wages are.

 The IRS looks at monetary recovery for pain and suffering much differently than for compensatory damages.
 When a judge orders a defendant to pay pain and suffering damages—which is extremely rare and occurs only when their conduct was extraordinarily egregious— this recovery is considered non-compensatory and will be taxed as income.
 Under IRS laws, money paid for pain and suffering is identified on your tax return as “other income.”

 If you won a substantial, high-value financial recovery for your injuries or the loss of a loved one and invested that money in stocks, bonds, mutual funds, exchange traded funds (EFTs), money market accounts or real estate and you were paid interest, dividends or capital gains, interest, dividends or capital gains earnings are taxable.

 While it’s better than not making money on your principal dollar amount, the IRS wants its cut of your investment or bank account earnings known as “interest income” or “capital gains.”

 If you’re injured in an accident, you shouldn’t have to worry about taxes, and at Gordon & Gordon Law, we’ll provide the legal representation you need and guidance on what your settlement may be subjected to when filing a tax return.

 Contact Gordon and Gordon for Personal Injury Settlement Tax Questions

-For expert, caring and respectful personal injury assistance in one of our Shreveport, Mansfield or Bossier City offices, call 318-716-HELP (318-716-4357).
-Or if you prefer, send us a message on our notepad, and someone from our office will be in touch with you promptly.
+For expert, caring and respectful personal injury assistance in one of our Shreveport, Mansfield, or Bossier City offices, call 318-716-HELP (318-716-4357).
+Or if you prefer, send us a message on our website and someone from our office will be in touch with you promptly.